ElektraInitiative/libelektra/src/plugins/xfconf/README.md

 - usage of a dummy file such as `/dev/null`
 - xfconf locks can only be read but not set as this is not possible in xfconf
 - comments and sorting are not implemented due the lack of both in xfconf
+- due to memory leaks in xfconf upstream, valgrind reports errors when running the tests